 As the world reels under crisis, the creed of market economics does not appear to have delivered on its promise to empower all men acting individually in the pursuit of their own self interest in an open free market.
 As a result, Adam Smith’s Theory of Free Market Economics is now being criticised for amongst other reasons its failure to consider the influence of the Structural Racism of its era.

-While the free market ideal seemed promising, the negative realities of an unmoderated market economy under the 2008 and Coronavirus crises have revealed some of the limitations in Adam Smith’s Philosophy.
+While the free market ideal seemed promising, the negative realities of an unmoderated market economy under the 2008 and Coronavirus crises have revealed some of the general non-racial limitations in Adam Smith’s Philosophy.

 Nevertheless, his theories in the Wealth Of Nations have influenced classical Economics and the modern world the most.

 Adam Smith was born on the East Coast of Scotland.
 At age of 14 he was admitted to the University of Glasgow, and in 1740 he proceeded to Oxford University on a Scholarship.
 After completing his Studies at Oxford, in 1751 was appointed a Professor at Glasgow University.

 Like Karl Marx, Smith was concerned with the workings of an Economy, and in particular the logic of individual Economic actors.
 In 1759 he published the Theory of Moral Sentiments which was a great success, becoming influential within the ranks of Europe’s prominent Enlightenment Philosophers.